nickweinberg/Python-Video-Poker-Sim/README.md

 Turns out python is slow as mud.
 Need to optimize.

 Was able to reduce evaluating a random hand from ~30seconds on local MacBook Pro using brute_force.py down to ~3seconds.
 This still isn't fast enough for multiple 1MM+ hand simulations.

+## Testing
+To run current tests, in project directory: nose2